Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 "...For *killing* you?"

 "No. For *life.* We have been…dead.
 Less than dead.
-For millions of Earth years, soulless, reduced to nothing more than…" a wet, rattly, phlegmy inhale full of disdain, *"...Appetite.* You woke us.
+For millions of Earth years, soulless, reduced to nothing more than…" a wet, rattly, phlegmy inhale full of disdain, "*...Appetite.* You woke us.
 We live again…even briefly.
 It is…so very wonderful."

 That…what was it on abou-